mFACE: Multilingual Summarization with Factual Consistency Evaluation: Summarization Models

 Another way to leverage the NLI signal for improving the summarization model is via controlled generation \cite{Keskar2019CTRLAC, rashkin-etal-2021-increasing}.
 In this approach, special tokens are prepended to the model's input to indicate/control whether the output should be entailed or not.

-Given a training corpus~$\mathbb{D}$ of input document-summary pairs, we annotate each document-summary pair $(d, s) \in \mathbb{D}$ as $(d', s)$, where $d'$ is ``\mbox{<entailed>} $d$'' if $p(s~\textrm{is entailed by}~d) > 0.5$ or ``\mbox{<not-entailed>} $d$'', otherwise.
-The model trained with the augmented $\mathbb{D}$ is expected to learn the correlation between entailment and the special token value, and as a result can be ``controlled'' to produce more faithful summaries by prepending the token that corresponds to faithful (aka entailed) summaries in inference time.
+Let~$\mathbb{D}$ denote a training corpus of document~summary pairs $(d,s)$.
+We annotate each $(d, s) \in \mathbb{D}$ as $(d', s)$, where $d'$ is $d$ prepeneded with an ``\mbox{<entailed>}'' symbol if $p(s~\textrm{is entailed by}~d) > 0.5$, and otherwise $d'$ is $d$ prepended with ``\mbox{<not-entailed>}''.
+The model trained on~$\mathbb{D}$ enhanced with these annotations is expected to learn the correlation between entailment and the special token value, and as a result to be ``controlled'' to produce more faithful summaries by prepending the token that corresponds to faithful (aka entailed) summaries in inference time.
 This method \emph{implicitly} teaches the model to learn from the entailment signal while taking advantage of all available training data.
 It may, however, be more sensitive to wrong predictions by the entailment model as noisy examples are not discarded.